The Friesian Horse

 The annual KFPS Stallion Show is held every year in January in Leeuwarden in Friesland (usually the second weekend of January) at the WTC Expo and runs three days on Thursday/Friday/Saturday with the second and third selection of the young stallions for that year's spring and fall performance/approval testings, shows for entertainment, clinics for education, meetings with the foreign affiliates, shopping, food & drinks, a great atmosphere, auction of the stallions from the Vitens stallion-raising project, and inspection/presentation of the approved Studbook stallions.
 The stallions age 13 and older do not have to attend but it's great to see these older gentlemen, often former champions.
 They all receive a red/white/blue honorary ribbon.
 The stallions through age 12 have to attend unless there is a veterinary reason.
 They receive an orange/1st premie ribbon; for several years now the 1st or 2nd premie rating is no longer in use.
 The stallions are divided in: 13 and older; stallions through age 12 but not in the following classes of 7 years back and earlier.
 For 2012. registered to breed 2005 and 2006 & approved on offspring.
 Then the stallions registered but not yet approved on offspring: registered 2006 and 2007; registered 2008; registered 2009; registered 2010; registered 2011.
 The stallions that were approved based on sport performance & short version of the testing are presented separately in order of year.
 It used to be that the best 2 of each class through age 12 went to the championship round.
 New this year was that the older stallions were also included and that out of all the best 2 per class were selected: champion & reserve older stallions (offspring approved, registered 2006 and older), champion & reserve younger stallions (registered 2006 through 2011, not yet offspring approved), then out of those four an overall champion & reserve were selected.
 Attendance is some 10,000 spectators!

-Anneke's Friesians is the KFPS interpreter at the annual KFPS Stallion Shows (click for show details).
+Anneke's Friesians is the KFPS interpreter at the annual KFPS Stallion Shows, live & online (click for show details).

 The stallions that make it through the third inspection in Leeuwarden (with celebration/photo op with owners/breeders for the February Phryso) go through a 10-week Central Performance Testing in Ermelo with training and testing in dressage, show driving, and driving (resulting in three score bars).
 First the saddle test takes place; if the stallions pass they can continue with the driving tests.